 Personally it is a bargain compare to what you get on short courses in top colleges here in London.I did a basic pattern course now it cost around a whooping £610!! for one week 30 hour course!!
 Personally I have attended one many years ago.
 Yes I did learn would I pay go again no. Also one never what the skill level of attendees, many didn’t have much idea of pattern cutting.
 This can hold the class back.
 Of course you will have an expert working in the industry in hand to answer your needs but you pay for the venue, cost of running the place.
 Whereas online courses are much cheaper as they cut the cost of running a venue.

-Gosh access to ask tutors what a treat!!
-I just learn things the hard way ….searching and searching on the web, trial and error.
-Most of my craft are mostly self taught and by my mum and cousin from a very age.
-Along the years I also did short courses and apprenticeship in tailoring.
+Gosh, access to ask tutors what a treat!!
+I just learn things the hard way ….searching and searching on the web, trial, and error.
+Most of my craft is mostly self-taught and by my mum and cousin from a very age.
+Over the years I also did short courses and apprenticeship in tailoring.

-Occasionally they do have a 7 day free trial a good idea before committing yourself.
-However they don’t come often.
-So do sign up for your email updates for latest offers.
+Occasionally they do have a 7-day free trial a good idea before committing yourself.
+However, they don’t come often.
+So do sign up for your email updates for the latest offers.

 Youtube is another great place to learn things like how to knit certain stitches.
-However, on youtube one can’t really tell if it’s good or not.
+However, on Youtube, one can’t really tell if it’s good or not.
 I suppose it’s the same as Bluprint as well.
-However, their videos (paid monthly/ yearly subscription) are produce in very professional quality in comparison to youtube videos.
+However, their videos (paid monthly/ yearly subscription) are produced in very professional quality in comparison to youtube videos.
 Clear and concise.
-However, there so many sewing machines in the market nowadays which means each brand or even model has it’s own way of making say for example a buttonhole.
-What I am saying if that there limitations on Bluprint classes as well.
-However there is a huge range of classes 1500+ I believe it’s quite a good deal.
+However, there are so many sewing machines in the market nowadays which means each brand or even model has its own way of making say for example a buttonhole.
+What I am saying is that their limitations on Bluprint classes as well.
+However, there is a huge range of classes 1500+ I believe it’s quite a good deal.

-There is also refer a friend where is you refer a friend for paid subscription you get a free month.
+There is also refer a friend where if you refer a friend for the paid subscription you get a free month.

 This is all written in my own personal opinion and experience.
-It may differ with other individual experience.
-If you have use the old Craftsy and now use Bluprint do let me know.
-Also if there is anymore good online course around.
-As they say sharing is caring….
+It may differ from other individual experiences.
+If you have to use the old Craftsy and now use Bluprint do let me know.
+Also if there is any good online course around it is good to talk and share.
+As they say, sharing is caring…